AjayVasan/Discord_Bot/README.md

 - The flirty personality is designed to be playful and tasteful, not explicit
 - Responses are AI-generated and should be treated as such

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to submit a pull request or open an issue on GitHub.

 ## 👨‍💻 Author

 - [Ajay Vasan](https://github.com/AjayVasan)